What is Otherworld?

 Vacation mode means effectively removing your character from the flow of the game.
 You can enter vacation mode from your Profile page.
 While a character is in vacation mode, they do not generate bonus AP, they cannot see anything, cannot be played and are invisible to others.
 Characters maintain their inventory while in vacation mode.
 You can choose to return at any time.
 Inactive characters will automatically enter vacation mode if the player hasn't checked them in 8 days.

 Character and animals gain hunger once a day.
 Additionally, characters gain hunger when they work on projects and while traveling.
 You can see your hunger status in the side panel (the stomach icon).
 If your hunger goes to 0, you start losing health.
-If an animal's hunger meter goes to 0, it can be taken into custody by an animal welfare agent, but this doesn't happen immediately, so you might still be able to rescue it by feeding it.

 Characters and animals gain thirst when they travel.
 Water is used as 'fuel' for traveling.
 It's still possible to travel even if you have no water, but if your thirst meter reaches 0, you start losing health.
 If you have a waterskin, water inside will be consumed automatically when you travel.
 Nowadays, you will also drink out of cups or even directly out of your inventory.
 Domesticated animals use a travel bowl in a similar manner.